hashicorp/nomad/website/source/docs/agent/configuration/tls.html.md

 The following examples only show the `tls` stanzas.
 Remember that the `tls` stanza is only valid in the placements listed above.

-### Default Configuration
+### Enabling TLS

-This example shows the default TLS configuration.
+This example shows enabling TLS configuration.
 This enables TLS communication between all servers and clients using the default system CA bundle and certificates.